greentfrapp/lucent/README.md

 # Usage

-In the spirit of Lucid, get up and running with Lucent immediately!
-The following notebooks run right from your browser, thanks to [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb).
-It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
+In the spirit of Lucid, get up and running with Lucent immediately, thanks to [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)!

-You can run the notebooks on your local machine, too.
-Clone the repository and find them in the `notebooks` subfolder.
-You will need to run a local instance of the [Jupyter notebook environment](http://jupyter.org/install.html) to execute them.
+You can also clone this repository and run the notebook locally with the [Jupyter notebook environment](http://jupyter.org/install.html).

 ## Tutorial